 Question: "What is divine providence?"

-On the other hand, there are those who will say that the concept of God directly or indirectly orchestrating all things destroys any possibility of free will.
+There are some who say that the concept of God directly or indirectly orchestrating all things destroys any possibility of free will.
 If God is in complete control, how can we be truly free in the decisions we make?
-In other words, for free will to be meaningful, there must be some things which are outside of God’s sovereign control—e.g., the contingency of human choice.
+In other words, for free will to be meaningful, there must be some things that lie outside of God’s sovereign control—e.g., the contingency of human choice.
 Let us assume for the sake of argument that this is true.
 What then?
 If God is not in complete control of all contingencies, then how could He guarantee our salvation?
-Paul says in Philippians 1:6 that “He who began a good work in you will bring it to completion at the day of Christ Jesus.”
-If God is not in control of all things, then this promise, and all other biblical promises, are invalid.
-We could not have complete security that the good work of salvation that was begun in us will be brought to completion.
+Paul says in Philippians 1:6 that “he who began a good work in you will carry it on to completion until the day of Christ Jesus.”
+If God is not in control of all things, then this promise, and all other divine promises, is in doubt.
+If the future does not belong completely to God, we do not have complete security that our salvation will be made complete.

 Furthermore, if God is not in control of all things, then He is not sovereign, and if He is not sovereign, then He is not God.
 So, the price of maintaining contingencies outside of God’s control results in a belief that God is not really God.
 And if our free will can trump divine providence, then who ultimately is God?
 We are.
 That conclusion is unacceptable to anyone with a biblical worldview.
 Divine providence does not destroy our freedom.
 Rather, divine providence takes our freedom into account and, in the infinite wisdom of God, sets a course to fulfill God’s will.